 Time: the Schedule for the Project to Reach Completion

-- Sequence Activities: Identifying and documenting the logical order of work to be most efficient
+- Sequence Activities: Identifying and documenting the logical order of work to be the most efficient.

-- Control Schedule: Comparing planned schedule to actual progress to determine if your project is on track
+- Control Schedule: Comparing the planned schedule to actual progress to determine if your project is on track.

 Projects timelines section in PPM Express